johnwargo/pi-remind/readme.md

     sudo apt-get install python-numpy

-Next, create a directory for the project's files.
-Open a terminal window and execute the following commands:
+Next, create a directory for the project's files, execute the following commands in the terminal window:

 	mkdir pi_remind
 	cd pi_remind